 The feature is only available on Android devices and as you’d expect, it only works with TV shows.
 You can enable the Smart Downloads feature on your Android device by heading to the Downloads tab and tapping on the Smart Downloads option in the top left corner.
 Do note that the Smart Downloads feature will only work if there are additional episodes to download in your series, in case there aren’t any episodes left, the last watched episode won’t be deleted.

-Watch Netflix Offline Without Worrying About the Download Limit
+Watch Netflix Offline Without Worrying About Download Limits

-Armed with all the aforementioned information, you shouldn’t face any issues with the Netflix download limit.
+Armed with all the aforementioned information, you shouldn’t face any issues with any limits on downloading videos and movies from Netflix.
 However, you’ll still need to be careful about the number of times you download a particular title or you might have to wait a full year before you’re able to download it again.
 In case you do reach the maximum download limit for a particular video, you’ll still be able to stream it online, but you won’t be able to download it.
 Are you among the millions of people who watch Netflix offline?
 What do you think about the limitations Netflix has imposed on downloadable content?
 Share your views in the comments down below.